arkime/aws-aio/README.md

 ### Pre-requisites

-* REQUIRED: A copy of the repo on your local host
+* REQUIRED: A copy of the aws-aio repo
 * REQUIRED: A properly installed/configured copy of Node ([see instructions here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
 * REQUIRED: A properly installed/configured copy of Python 3.9+ and venv ([see instructions here](https://realpython.com/installing-python/))
 * REQUIRED: A properly installed/configured copy of Docker (instructions vary by platform/organization)